 Our survivorship research takes place across all Fred Hutch divisions, through the Survivorship Clinic located within Fred Hutch Wellness Center and through our Long-Term Follow-Up Program for blood stem-cell transplant patients.
 As part of these efforts, patients who obtain survivorship care are asked to complete an annual questionnaire about their physical, emotional and medical experiences.

 Many cancer survivors experience decreased quality of life due to physical problems brought on by their cancer treatment as well as emotional issues such as anxiety, depression and fear of recurrence.
-Researchers in the Public Health Sciences Division, the Biobehavioral Sciences program within the Clinical Research Division, and other groups at Fred Hutch and SCCA study factors associated with cancer survival and the effects of cancer and cancer treatment on quality of life.
+Researchers in the Public Health Sciences Division, the Biobehavioral Sciences program within the Clinical Research Division, and other groups at Fred Hutch study factors associated with cancer survival and the effects of cancer and cancer treatment on quality of life.
 Study topics include physiological issues such as lymphedema, a condition that can present years after treatment; sexual dysfunction and body image issues; stress that can endure long after diagnosis, treatment and follow-up; and culturally appropriate methods of providing psychosocial support.

 Fred Hutch teams are conducting research on long-term health outcomes for cancer survivors and ways to improve follow-up care.
 For example, the Fred Hutch Survivorship Program led a nationwide study aimed at improving long-term health outcomes for cancer survivors aged 18 to 39.
 The study, which involved six other comprehensive cancer centers, tests the effectiveness of using treatment summaries and survivorship care plans and collects evidence to support long-term follow-up recommendations.